 |Local web service||Testing/debugging||Use for limited testing and troubleshooting.
 Hardware acceleration depends on use of libraries in the local system.|

-- Azure Container Instances (ACI) are suitable only for small models less than 1 GB in size.
+- Container instances are suitable only for small models less than 1 GB in size.

 Azure Machine Learning compute (managed)